 However, network administrators may not have complete or accurate knowledge of how every packet is routed.

-By using random hash functions, we build a routing-agnostic network measurement framework that sample flows and packets and de-duplicate automatically.
+By using random hash functions, we build a routing-agnostic network measurement framework that sample flows and packets from multiple vantage points across the network.
 The samples can subsequently be used to perform various network-wide analysis.